Trump Out, China In: Number 2

 A non-European example of this outflow can be found in Canada.
 And, the specific vehicle for investment written up in this article is a retirement home chain.
 Go figure….

-But, recent purchases have also included “big oil companies, swank office buildings and cutting-edge tech firms.”
+But recent purchases have also included “big oil companies, swank office buildings and cutting-edge tech firms.”

 Overall, “the value of Chinese direct investment in Canada increased fivefold between 2007 and 2015.”
 And, “rejections (of trade deals) in Canada are rare.
 Its takeover panel has rejected only two deals since 1985, while more than 1,700 transactions have been approved.”